purple-fr0g/ASCOM-Alpaca-smartplug-switch/README.md

 # ASCOM-Alpaca-smartplug-switch
 An implementation of an ASCOM Alpaca switch for smartplugs using Alpyca, based on the switch template.

+Terminology: This Switch is an Alpaca `Device` that controls multiple `smartplugs` which are referenced by the `devnum` and have one or more `outlets` that are referenced by `id`.

 ## 1 Configuration
 To use this Alpaca device with one or more smart plug(s) you need to:
-  1. add the driver into the `smartplug_driver/` folder.
+  1. have the corresponding driver in `smartplug_driver/`.
-  2. import the driver module into `switch.py` and add the corresponding entry into the `supported_devices` dict.
+  2. import the module into `switch.py` and add driver into the `supported_devices` dict.
-  3. add the Device into the config.toml
+  3. add the smartplug into the `config.toml`

 ### 1.1 Custom driver
+To make this Switch work with your switches you need a `driver` for them.
-The current implementation just uses 2 methods:
+The current implementation of `switch.py` just uses 2 methods of the driver:
-  1. one that sets a certain outlet to on/off
+  1. one that sets a certain outlet to on/off `switch_power(addr: str, outlet_index: int, to_state: bool) -> None`
-  2. and one that gets all switch states
+  2. and one that gets all switch states with signature `get_power_status(addr: str) -> list[bool]`

 ### 1.2 config.toml specifics
 `[network]` controls the address and port of the Alpaca device itself.